shakeel-faiz/FF/003/database.md

 ## What is the difference between a Database and a Data Warehouse?

-A database is used for day-to-day operations and transactions while a data warehouse is used for storing and analyzing large volumes of historical data.
+A database is used for day-to-day operations and transactions while a [data warehouse][6] is used for storing and analyzing large volumes of historical data.
 Data warehouses are optimized for read-heavy operations like business intelligence and reporting.

 ## What is ACID compliance in databases?

-ACID stands for Atomicity, Consistency, Isolation and Durability, which are four properties that ensure reliable processing of database transactions.
+[ACID][4] stands for Atomicity, Consistency, Isolation and Durability, which are four properties that ensure reliable processing of database transactions.
 These properties help ensure that the database remains accurate and stable even in the case of failures or crashes.

 ## Brief History of Database